Fully customize your docs

 Custom CSS

 You can add custom CSS to your docs to further customize the look and feel.
 The defined class names are applied across all MDX files.
+See the CSS selectors reference for a complete list of available .fern-* selectors.

 For customizing the background, logo, font, and layout of your Docs via Fern’s built-in styling, check out the Global Configuration.